 The paper liner for the cupcake is made out from a corrugated box which we painted.
 For the cupcake, the core is actually made out of layers of cutout papers.
 I covered it with saran wrap then did a paper mache.
 Paint it with pastel pink.
 For the icing we used this insulating spray foam that you can find in a hardware.
 Home depot has this and you can order it online.
 Also I topped it with styrofoam ball which is painted pink as cherry.

 This is the most tedious props.
 But I tell you…. it’s worth the effort!
 And I’d say of all the props I am proud of this the most.
 And because making this is something tricky, I made a separate post on how to make a giant ice cream.

 Original plan is to make three houses/buildings.
 One should have a windmill that has to rotate.
 I am crazy about it, but just got no time to do it.

-The two houses are actually from the castle I made for the Frozen Themed party that I split into to two.
-Added some frosting and sprinkles to fit for the Candy Land Themed Party.
+The two houses are actually from the castle I made for the Frozen Themed party that I split into two and added some frosting and sprinkles to fit for the Candy Land Themed Party.

 With the aid of these props, more guests will be able to take part in the Candy Land themed celebration.
 Children make up the majority of the audience, thus custom keychains bulk featuring various sweet designs will be adored by kids and draw more participants.
 Keychains are inexpensive but useful, making them excellent party favors or promotional items.